MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-create-jobs.md

 * The **Type** of the project planning line is **Item**.
 * The **Project Consump.
 Whse.
 Handling** is **Warehouse Pick (mandatory)**, which is available when **Directed Pick and Put-away** is selected on the location.

 You can also create warehouse picks using a pick worksheet.
 The pick worksheet lets you organize pick information before you create warehouse pick instructions.
-You'll need to fill in the a **To-Project Bin Code** field on the **Location Card** page.
+You must fill in the **To-Project Bin Code** field on the **Location Card** page.
 To learn more about pick worksheets, go to [To create pick documents in bulk with the pick worksheet](warehouse-how-to-pick-items-for-warehouse-shipment.md#to-create-pick-documents-in-bulk-with-the-pick-worksheet).

 > [!NOTE]
 > You can't use the **Project No.** and **Project Task No.** fields in a purchase order together with locations where the **Directed Put-Away and Pick** toggle is turned on.
 You must post receipts and consumption separately with the fully directed warehouse flow.